LELEC210X/LELEC210X/INSTALL.md

 export DISPLAY=$(awk '/nameserver / {print $2; exit}' /etc/resolv.conf 2>/dev/null):0 >> ~/.bashrc
 export LIBGL_ALWAYS_INDIRECT=1 >> ~/.bashrc
 ```

-> NOTE: using `>>` automatically appends to the file, so that you don't have anything
-> to do.
-If you prefer, you can edit the files from the terminal using programs
-> like `nano` or `vim`.

 Restart the WSL and you should now be able to launch GNU Radio's GUI as follows: